 Professor Michael Denning has offered a unique history of the early days of electrical music recordings with Noise Uprising.
 The earliest sound recordings were analog, recorded straight to a disc through a sound horn, but electrical recordings introduced a microphone to capture sounds before inscribing them on a disc (later came magnetic tape and then digital media).
 The microphone greatly enhanced sonic fidelity, at roughly the same time that phonographs for playback dropped dramatically in price.
 These, among other factors, led to a brief surge in the recording of “vernacular” music from 1925 to 1930, at which point the Great Depression decimated the global market for sound recordings.
-It was a time when recordings went from being novelties and marketing gimmicks to promote other sales, to valued cultural artifacts in their own right.
+It was a time when recordings went from being novelties and marketing gimmicks to promote other sales to being valued cultural artifacts in their own right.

 Denning is well versed in recordings from around the world, and readers may learn about some genres from other parts of the world for the first time, whether Cuban son, Egyptian taarab or Indonesian kroncong.
 To supplement the book, he has also created a “Noise Uprising” playlist through a free online streaming music service (login information provided in the book), featuring some of the song selections discussed in the book.
 For many readers, nothing short of listening to the recordings being discussed will capture the full effect of the music.